avastormfinance/avastorm-protocol/README.md

 Discussion
 ----------

-For any concerns with the protocol, open an issue or visit us on [Discord](https://avastorm.finance/discord) to discuss.
+For any concerns with the protocol, open an issue or visit us on [Discord](https://avastorm.org/discord) to discuss.

-For security concerns, please email [security@avastorm.finance](mailto:security@avastorm.finance).
+For security concerns, please email [security@avastorm.org](mailto:security@avastorm.org).

 _© Copyright 2020, Avastorm Labs_